Refresh Dev

 The source for this sub-deployment will be the DEV server.

 You will need to use alternate sources for 1-2 of these sub-deployments (depending on whether you choose the source as your DEV or PROD server).
-Switch on the Abort remaining sub-deployments option so that you will not pereform subsequent sub-deployments if one fails.
+Switch on the Abort remaining sub-deployments option so that you will not perform subsequent sub-deployments if one fails.

 Advanced options